leonrosenkranz/DLab/README.md

 **SUSTAINChallenge**  - The solution for sustainable innovation management

 Run webserver on localhost > Terminal > **npm run dev**

 react-webapp we be hosted on: http://localhost:5173/

-Leon Rosenkranz 🧑‍💻
+Leon Rosenkranz :computer:

 ---